vermagav/next-bart/docs/Developer.md

 * Create a generic HTTP request module and make all calls to external APIs go through it.
 * Isolate all distance/math logic inside another package.
 * As a summary of the three points above this one, `stations.go` is doing too much work right now.
 Functionality needs to be stripped out from within, and moved into their own systems as described above.
-* Add unit and integration tests.
+* Add more unit and integration tests.
 * Fix potential race condition which can occur during app startup: 2 concurrent requests try to populate cache at the same time.
 * More modular controls over returning 400s vs 500s, with a bubble-up error.
 The [Google Context Pattern](https://blog.golang.org/context) would be a good fit for such a task.